Can you get high on Haute-Cuisine?

 When we work with CBD, the answer is no because it is not psychoactive.
 It is more about allowing your body to absorb the incredible benefits of CBD through a high-end dining experience.
 The bioavailability through ingestion is much higher than through smoking.

-But in certain dinner experiences where use THC, you will feel elevated.
+But in certain dinner experiences where we use THC, you will feel elevated.
 With typical edibles, you get that sensation all at once, but because we introduce it in stages over multiple courses, it is more of a slow-release experience.
 This is a fundamental part of our philosophy to do it this way.
 Ultimately we don’t want to overwhelm people, but enable them to experience a joyful time.

 Weirdest thing that has ever happened?